 Mobile Streaming Statistics

 The proliferation of mobile devices is accelerating technological evolution around the world.
-In fact, smartphones have become ubiquitous in modern society and the device harbors an outsized potential to drive video streaming.
+Smartphones have become ubiquitous in modern society, and the device harbors an outsized potential to drive video streaming.
 Also, in spite of their small screens, smartphones are powerful when it comes to grabbing the attention of the viewer.

 - Besides, more than 70% of YouTube watch time comes from mobile devices.
 (YouTube, 2019)

 - On the other hand, iQIYI video streaming 135.4 million mobile daily users. (iQIYI, 2019)

 - Moreover, 65% of video consumers, stream content on their smartphone.
 (Lab42, 2018)